nsanders9022/Pizza-Order/README.md

 _The program will add $4 for a large sized pizza._

-* Example Input: Pepperoni, cheese, medium
+* Example Input: Pepperoni, cheese, large
 * Example Output: $16

 ## Setup/Installation Requirements